meteor/galaxy-docs/content/containers.md

 - Double: 2 GB/2 ECU
 - Quad: 4 GB/4 ECU

+[ECU units](https://aws.amazon.com/ec2/faqs/) are defined by Amazon and are designed to provide a relative measure of processing power.

 <h3 id="connect-logs">View logs from a specific container</h3>

 Accessing the logs from a specific container can help you diagnose any unexpected behavior.
 Click on the <span class="icon-document"></span> icon near the container name to see the logs from this container.